FIRST LEGO League Summer Camp registration now open!

 Additional skill building workshops offered in the off season vary year to year based on team needs and mentor/trainer availability.
 Past workshops have included CAD (intro to advanced), programming, welding, 3d printing, and powder coating.

-This season can get hectic.
+The season can get hectic.
 Officially there are three meeting days on the calendar.
 Wednesday evening, Thursday evening and the majority of Saturday are our traditional meeting days.

 However, sub teams responsible for each individual component of the robot tend to meet on additional days of the week.
 Some sub teams, such as software, have the additional flexibility of being able to work from home.